ethereum-optimism/optimism-tutorial/hardhat/README.md

 Now that we have Optimistic Ethereum running, it is time to run a decentralized application (dapp) on it.

-> :info: If you don't need the explanations and just want to see running code,
+> ::information_source:: If you don't need the explanations and just want to see running code,
 > [click here](https://github.com/ethereum-optimism/optimism-tutorial/).
 The
 > `hardhat/dapp` directory only requires these steps to run:
 > 1. `yarn`